deficollective/defiscan/src/content/protocols/chaos-labs-risk-oracle.md

 ## Conclusion

-Chaos Labs's risk oracle protocol exposes critical permissions that are not protected by an _Exit Window_ nor a _Security Council_.
-This results in a **High Centralization score**, equivalent to _Stage 0_, as a dependency.
+Chaos Labs's risk oracle protocol is operated in a centralized manner by Chaos Labs.
+It exposes critical permissions that are not protected by an _Exit Window_ nor a _Security Council_.
+This results in a _High_ Centralization score.

 > Overall score: High